reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 Every React component goes through the same lifecycle:

 - A component _mounts_ when it's added to the screen.
-- A component _updates_ when it receives new props or state.
-This usually happens in response to an interaction.
+- A component _updates_ when it receives new props or state, usually in response to an interaction.
 - A component _unmounts_ when it's removed from the screen.

 **It's a good way to think about components, but _not_ about Effects.** Instead, try to think about each Effect independently from your component's lifecycle.
 An Effect describes how to [synchronize an external system](/learn/synchronizing-with-effects) to the current props and state.
-As your code changes, this synchronization will need to happen more or less often.
+As your code changes, synchronization will need to happen more or less often.

 To illustrate this point, consider this Effect connecting your component to a chat server: